 Kathleen Ferrier made me cry.
 Last Friday morning, when I was sitting at the kitchen table.
-She died 1951, but she made me cry a week ago.
-I was writing, with the radio playing in the background: Desert Island Discs, Paul Greengrass, the film director, as their guest.
+She died in 1951, but she made me cry a week ago.
+I was writing with the radio playing in the background: Desert Island Discs, Paul Greengrass, the film director, as their guest.
 I was – very loosely – registering his selection.
 Extremely loosely, actually, as I can’t recall what he chose.
 A Beatles number, I think.
 And then from the radio came the river of Kathleen Ferrier’s contralto voice, singing a capella.

 “Blow the wind southerly, southerly, southerly,

 Blow the wind south o’er the bonnie blue sea.